 Thanks to the Budweiser Brewery and Peterson Distributing of Chehalis, Loggers’ Jubilee had the rare privilege of hosting the Budweiser Clydesdales twice in four years.
 In 1989 they were here for Jubilee’s Washington Centennial celebration.
 In 1992, they marched in our parade and logging arena as a part of Loggers’ Jubilee’s 50-year anniversary.
 We would always welcome the grand horses and hope to have them back again some day.

 Without the help of our community, Show Sponsors – KING Distributing of Chehalis and Port Blakely, our Event Sponsors, local businesses, and the many volunteers, the Jubilee would not be the success it is.
 Proceeds from the Logger’s Jubilee are distributed throughout East Lewis County.
-Besides dedicating a majority of funds back to the Morton Chamber of Commerce, the Jubilee supports scholarships, sport teams and other organizations from Centralia to White Pass.
+Jubilee is able to support many scholarship programs, sport teams and school classrooms activities and projects.

 Please browse around on our website, we hope you will visit Morton this year!!